govindsngh01/market-star-schema-sql-/README.md

 ## 4. Key Insights & Conclusion
 This analysis of the Market Star Schema reveals 3 key business insights:

-1. **Customer Concentration [Pareto]:** Top 20% of customers contribute to ~XX% of total sales revenue.
-Business should focus retention on this segment.
+1. **Pareto Analysis [80/20 Rule]:** Only top X customers contribute to 80% of the total company profit.
-2. **Growth Trend [MoM]:** Sales showed highest growth of +XX% in Month, but a drop of -XX% in Month, indicating seasonality.
+    For example, `EMILY PHAN` and `GRANT CARROLL` alone generated ₹49,541 in profit.
+    This means business should prioritize VIP retention programs for this small group.

+3. **Month-over-Month Growth Trend:** Sales dropped by 11.37% in Sep-02 vs Aug-01, but recovered strongly with a 22.15% growth in Sep-03.
+This indicates high volatility/seasonality and needs deeper investigation.
+4.
-3. **Product Performance [Ranking]:** Top product categories account for majority of profit.
+5. **Product Performance [Ranking]:** Top product categories account for majority of profit.
 Discounting strategy can be optimized for low-margin categories.

 **Overall:** The dataset highlights that targeted marketing for high-value customers and optimizing discounts are the biggest levers for revenue growth.